microsoft/AzureStack_Network_Switch_Config_Generator/docs/User_Input_Json.md

-# Input JSON
+# User Input Definition JSON

 Reference File: [sample_input_files](/src/test/testInput)

-The json format and struct could be refined and updated based on optimization and new requirement, so file issues if anything inaccurate.
+The json format and structure could be refined and updated based on optimization and new requirement, so file issues if anything inaccurate.

 ## Structure